 Who is she?

 Madeline's dream role is a series regular on a streaming show that lasts for as many GOOD seasons as possible.
-If that show also happens to be an irreverent period dramedy or a show that includes a voiceover by Kristen Bell, even better!
+If that show also happens to be an irreverent period dramedy, a universe where she gets to have magic powers, or includes a voiceover by Kristen Bell, even better!